 If you’re feeling like your internal struggles are turning your life upside down, it might be time to reach out for help.

 There are so many options out there now.
-You’ve got online platforms like BetterHelp (not affiliated, just sayin’), or good old-fashioned in-person counseling.
+You’ve got online platforms (I don’t have any recommendations because I haven’t tried any), or good old-fashioned in-person counseling.

 Heck, even your local community center might have some resources.